information futures lab

 What Fellows will contribute

-IFL Fellows can choose a six-month Brown residency or stay within the community in which the work will take place.
-Regardless of residency status, in-person attendance is required at the Fellowship Academy and Sandpit, and Fellowship Wrap, which will run for one week each at the beginning of the fellowship and toward the end on Brown University’s campus in Providence.
+IFL Fellows can choose a six-month self-funded Brown residency or stay within the community in which the work will take place.
+Regardless of residency status, most activities throughout the fellowship are remote and in-person attendance is required at the Fellowship Academy and Sandpit, and Fellowship Wrap, which will run for one week each at the beginning of the fellowship and toward the end on Brown University’s campus in Providence.

 Fellows are also expected to produce deliverables that are relevant to practice (for example, tools for replication or scaling, creative reporting of the work and lessons learned, or white papers) and relevant to research, where applicable and in partnership with thought partners (for example, articles for submission to peer-reviewed journals or presentations at conferences.)